 Certified Registered Nurse Anesthetists (CRNAs) have a choice when they begin their careers—get a full-time position at a facility or become an independent contractor.
 But what are the pros and cons of being an independent CRNA contractor?
-We answer that question and more in our helpful guide below.
+Working full-time and as a contractor can have different impacts on your work-life balance and your pay.
+We discuss the pros and cons of working as a CRNA contractor in our helpful guide below.

 What Is an Independent CRNA Contractor?

 CRNAs face many different challenges on the job, but the first is to decide which is a better fit for your life—working full-time or as an independent contractor.
 First, what does it mean to be an independent CRNA contractor?
 Basically, there are two types of nurses—W-2 and 1099 nurse contractors.
 A full-time W-2 nurse is employed by a healthcare facility and files their tax income with a W-2 form.

 According to the IRS, a 1099 independent nurse identifies as a small business—they pick and choose the contracts they agree to but don’t have a full-time employer.
 So, a 1099 CRNA nurse can travel nationwide to many different facilities and locations each year instead of just one facility.

 Advantages of Working as an Independent CRNA Contractor

 Choosing whether to be a W-2 or 1099 CRNA is a significant career decision.
 Below, we’ll discuss the pros and cons of becoming an independent CRNA contractor so you can weigh both sides and make an informed decision.

 As the name suggests, being an independent CRNA contractor affords much more freedom than a standard CRNA.
 As independent contractors, CRNAs can take on the contracts they desire and choose where they want to work and what type of work they’d like to do.